 The site was originally developed in vineyards by Danish born Andras Andrew Rasmussen.
 He moved to Napa County in 1880 initially working in vineyards in what is now the Carneros District.
 He purchased 120 acres on the site of now CONSTANT Diamond Mountain in 1895 – cleared forest land and planted 30 acres of vines.
 After he died, his family sold the property.

-The winery and vineyards were developed by Fred and Mary Constant with the acquisition of the property in 1993 (Fred died in 2014).
+The winery and vineyards were developed by Fred and Mary Constant after they acquired of the property in 1993 (Fred died in 2014).
 His vision complemented the already inspirational value of the property and ultimately created one of the Napa Valley’s most extraordinary estates including gorgeous vineyards, a winery and a barrel storage cave (created from stone quarried on site) which leads to a small residence simply called The Peak (designed by noted wine country architect Howard Backen of Backen, Gillam & Kroeger).

 Fred was an alum of Princeton University; he started out his career as a disk jockey and eventually began developing radio stations – ultimately owning several radio groups from the east to the west coast – including founding Wine Country Radio in the nearby city of Santa Rosa.

 After driving the narrow harrowing windy road to the top, it was always nice to be greeted by Fred and his friendly black poodle, Floozie at the winery gate (at the end of Diamond Mountain Road) where guests would hop into his Pinzgauer 4wd vehicle and he would serenade you with stories of the property all the while you held on tight to your seat belt as he expertly navigated a number of steep and sometimes harrowing sections of the vineyard.
-Today, guests are met at the gate and then accompanied into the winery cave.
+Today, guests are met at the stone walled gravel parking lot and then accompanied into the winery cave.
 The entrance to this parking lot is actually in Sonoma County and as one proceeds into the winery, one walks over the county line into Napa County.

 The vineyards are at an elevation of up to 2100 feet and as a result often see some snow each year.
 This is classic Diamond Mountain terroir, featuring steep, rugged, brushy, rocky, and east facing slopes.
 The Mayacamas mountain range is similar to California’s Sierra Nevada Mountains on a much smaller scale in that the western side of the range has a more gentle elevation gain while the Eastern side drops off rather dramatically.
 You certainly experience this on the drive up from the valley floor.
 Flat land is at a premium here.